 NJ State Standards

 Asking Questions and Defining Problems.
 Asking questions is essential to developing scientific habits of mind.
 Even for individuals who do not become scientists or engineers, the ability to ask well-defined questions is an important component of science literacy, helping to make students critical consumers of scientific knowledge.
-Science asks:
+Students will demonstrate an understanding in:

 MS-PS3-1.
 PHYSICAL SCIENCE, GRADE 8